 - Connecting you to campus and community resources that support your educational goals

 - Training you to use assistive technology that helps you manage your course work

 - Facilitating your communication with faculty about your learning needs

 - Developing activities that support your goals

 We encourage any student who had a 504 plan or an Individualized Educational Plan (IEP), or who participated in special education services, to consider registering with COD.
 Additionally, we encourage anyone with a documented disability who did not participate in special education services to contact us.
-Even if you think you will not need accommodations to participate fully in your academic program, we suggest connecting with us to stay current.
+Even if you don't think you'll need accommodations to participate fully in your academic program, we suggest connecting with us as an additional resource.